-The sweetest place on campus, the Cornell Dairy Bar in Stocking Hall, last year sold 8,000 three-gallon tubs of ice cream - about 16.4 scoops per student.
-Further, the plant sold 10,000 comforting pints of flavors including mint chip, cookie dough, cookies and cream, and Triple Play Chocolate.
+The Cornell Dairy Bar in Stocking Hall, the sweetest place on campus, last year sold 7,630 three-gallon tubs of ice cream – about 16.9 scoops per student.
+Further, the plant sold 21,221 comforting pints of flavors including Mint Chocolate Chip, Cookie Dough Dream, Cornelia’s Dark Secret and Ezra’s Morning Cup.

-Today's food scientists stand on the shoulders of faculty such as turn-of-the-last century dairy professor Walter W. Fisk, Class of 1906, who in 1917 was asked by the U.S. Department of Agriculture to find more uses for dairy products and to see if skimmed milk was fit for human consumption.
+Today’s food scientists stand on the shoulders of faculty “giants” such as dairy professor Walter W. Fisk, Class of 1906, who in 1917 was asked by the U.S. Department of Agriculture to find more uses for dairy products, and to see if skimmed milk was fit for human consumption.

 Observing the heavens

-On Fridays from 8 p.m. to midnight during the academic year, the Fuertes Observatory adjacent to the North Campus residence halls opens up the heavens to the public.
-Members of the Cornell Astronomical Society provide rooftop views for your planetary enjoyment, or check out the 12-inch Irving Porter Church refracting telescope built in 1917.
+On Fridays from 8 p.m. to midnight during the academic year, the Fuertes Observatory, adjacent to the North Campus residence halls, opens up the heavens to the public.
+Members of the Cornell Astronomical Society provide rooftop views for your planetary enjoyment; stargazers can also check out the 12-inch Irving Porter Church refracting telescope, built in 1917.
 Campus observatories once taught engineering students how to operate cutting-edge surveying tools.